 STEP 6 - Content planning!
 We will brainstorm content ideas, decide on a few regular features and work together through a template that will map out your first two months’ content.

 STEP 7 - Scheduling!
 How often do you want to (or can you) share new content?
 How will we parcel out your one key piece of content every week?
 What are the best scheduling tools?

 STEP 8a - Create your content; Over two weeks we will go through the art of creating engaging stories.
 We will show you how to style, take and edit really engaging images for your content plan, and then we’ll write the stories that bring them to life.
-These lessons are thought online and also IRL at our our ‘content camp’ (for those who have signed up for this) where we will create and workshop your content plan together at a two day retreat.

 STEP 8b - Parcelling out our content.
 OK so now we have created some beautiful content, let’s parcel it up and schedule across platforms ready to roll.

 STEP 9 - Rules of engagement - this is not a set and forget situation!
 Engagement is important so I’ll show you here how to really work your content so it reaches and benefits as many people as possible.